Hoshana Rabbah - הוֹשַׁעְנָא רַבָּא

 Hoshana Rabbah is the Hebrew name given to the last and greatest day of Hag HaSuccoth, the Feast of Tabernacles.
 Due to the mechanics of the calendar, Hoshana Rabbah will never fall on Shabbat.
 In fact, Hoshana Rabbah always falls on the same day of the week as Hag Shavuot of the previous year.

-Hoshana Rabbah is the seventh Chol HaMoed (the Intermediate days) of Hag HaSuccoth, which is the day before Shemini Atzeret.
+Hoshana Rabbah is the sixth Chol HaMoed of Hag HaSuccoth, which is the day before Shemini Atzeret.
 Named for the fact that more hoshanot are said on this day than all the previous days of the festival.
 This day marks the culmination of this incredible part of the year which began with Rosh HaShana (Yom Teruah).

-Although Hoshana Rabbah was not accorded any different status by the Torah than the other days of Chol HaMoed (the intermediate days), the Jewish people have observe many customs on this day and have invested it with a solemn character.
-For example, the white parochet, curtain on the ark, in the snoga remains up until after Hoshana Rabbah.
+Although Hoshana Rabbah was not accorded any different status by the Torah than the other days of Chol HaMoed, the Jewish people have observe many customs on this day and have invested it with a solemn character.
+For example, the white parochet, curtain on the ark, in the Esnoga remains up until after Hoshana Rabbah.

-On Hoshana Rabbah afternoon we bring our "keilim" (vessels) FROM the succah back INTO the house, in preparation for Shemini Atzeret.
+On Hoshana Rabbah afternoon we bring our vessels FROM the succah back INTO the house, in preparation for Shemini Atzeret.
 This may highlight the primary purpose of this Yom Tov, i.e. to move the spiritual message of the succah into our homes for the remainder of the year.

 Judgment Day – The judgment is rendered.